Muadh-Adekunle-Monsuru/300l-Notes/CPS 309/Intro to Database.md

 - **Complex Design:** Designing databases can be complex, time-consuming, and challenging.
 - **Confidentiality Issues:** Data security and confidentiality can be a concern.
 - **Cost:** Acquiring hardware and software, along with the expenses of training and maintenance.
+- System Crashing
+- Availability of Network
+- Natural disasters

+From a program perspective DBMS are applications that are used to manage data:
+- MS-Access
+- MS-SQL
+- Oracle
+- JBASE
+- Universe
+- DB2

+### Database System Environment:
+- Hardware
+- Operating system
+- Database
+- Application

+---